Wondering how to make boobs look smaller? You are at the right place!

 There are many places to get minimizing bras from.
 Plenty of retailers carry them online or in local store.
 Of course, it’s ideal to be able to try them on at local stores, which can also provide you with the expert fitting services as I mentioned.
 If you don’t happen to find one near you, then shopping online could also work as most retailers make it pretty easy to return things you don’t want.

 - Vanity Fair

-A popular bra brand for women with full chest is UK brand Fantasie Row.
-Their full cup bra size starts with UK Size D (equivalent of US size D) and goes all the way up to UK Size F (equivalent of UK size G)
+A popular bra brand for women with the full chests is the UK brand Fantasie Row.
+Their full cup bra size starts with UK Size D (the equivalent to US size D) and goes all the way up to UK Size F (the equivalent to UK size G)

 They make not just bras, but also swimsuits, great news for women with full chest!
 You can shop their brand not only on their own website, but at major US retailers such as

-If you happen to be in UK, Bravissimo is a great brand that specialize in bras for women with big bust.
+If you happen to be in the UK, Bravissimo is a great brand that specializes in bras for women with big bust.
 If you are in the US, they can ship to you.
-I have not found US retailer who carries Bravissimo, so it will need to be international shipping.
+I have not found a US retailer who carries Bravissimo, so it will need to be international shipping.

 Opt for Fitted, Not Tight

 Now that we’ve established the foundation pieces (aka your bras!) to make your boobs look smaller, let’s chat about the way your clothes should fit to accomplish this goal.